SB 654 and SB 919 signed by the Governor ♥

-HB 1846 by Rep. Garnet Coleman (D-HD#147-Houston)(Update: This bill was sent to the House Calendars Committee on May 8th, and the companion bill was not heard in committee.
-Hopes are dim for this bill’s passage.)
+HB 1846 by Rep. Garnet Coleman (D-HD#147-Houston)(This bill was sent to the House Calendars Committee on May 8th, but was never set on the House Floor Calendar.
+The companion bill did not receive a committee hearing.)

 HB 1225 by Reps.
 John Smithee (R-HD#86-Amarillo) and Donna Howard (D-HD#48-Austin)

-- Expand Practice Authority (FPA) for specific groups of APRNs.
+- Expands Practice Authority (FPA) for specific groups of APRNs.